karmarv/mothra/README.DEV.md

 1  --> Gray: 54   : Lepidopteran
 2  --> Gray: 182  : Tag
 3  --> Gray: 237  : Ruler

+Reorder the label IDs according to the color based indexing in
 ```

 ##### Dev Environment